What your city can do for Earth Hour:

 Help us make a statement for our planet seen around the world.

-On Saturday, March 29th at 8:30 p.m., hundreds of millions of people around the globe will turn off their non-essential lights for one hour during Earth Hour to display a commitment to protect the one thing that unites us all – our planet.
+At 8:30 p.m. your local time on Saturday, March 28, 2020, millions of people around the globe will turn off their non-essential lights for one hour during Earth Hour to show solidarity for and a strong commitment to climate action and protecting our planet.

 Earth Hour is a great opportunity for your local government to demonstrate your commitment to the environment, showcase your existing environmental work and engage with your communities.
-Here are some tips for how your city can support Earth Hour 2014
+This year, we're asking everyone to turn off your lights and join us in a global movement to recommit to nature by calling for better protection of our wildlife, rivers, oceans, forests and climate.
+Here are some tips for how your city can support Earth Hour 2020:

 - Sign up and show you support a sustainable future for our planet